ecorov/ecorov/readMe.txt

 Step 2: Access to RPi using SSH, and enable it to access internet, then update the system.

-Step 3: Enable camera module, I2C interface, and expand filesystem to whole disk, then restart RPi. "sudo raspi-config"
+Step 3: Enable camera module, I2C interface, and expand filesystem to whole disk, then restart RPi.

+sudo raspi-config

 Step 4: Install git, the clone this repository.